danielcoats/danielcoats.github.io/_posts/2021-04-16-prototyping-user-interface.md

 ---
 layout: post
-title: 'Running Training Log: Prototyping the User Interface'
+title: 'Prototyping the User Interface'
 ---

 In my previous post, I described [how I train for a running race]({% post_url 2021-04-11-running-training-log-the-idea %}) and how I'm hoping to replicate and streamline that process with an app.
 But before I get waist deep in JavaScript, I want to step back and sketch out the design, so that I have something to refer back to as I build out the app.
 In this post, I describe my process for turning an idea into a low-fi prototype.